jestasjovin/Attention_is_All_You_Need_by_Vaswani/README.md

 # "Attention is All You Need" by Vaswani et al. (2017)

 ## Introduction
+This project aims to build a Transformer model from scratch in order to gain a deep understanding of how it works under the hood and to enhance general awareness of the subject.

-This paper introduces the Transformer architecture, which is the  backbone of various trending models in NLP, including GPT, BERT.
+"Attention is All You Need": This paper introduces the Transformer architecture, which serves as the backbone for various leading models in NLP, including GPT and BERT.

 ## Implementing the Transformer model from scratch